catbaron0/efb-sticker2img-middleware/README.md

 - foo.demo_slave
 - bar.dummy
 middlewares:
-- foo.null
+- foo.other_middlewares
 - catbaron.sticker2img
 ```

-you only need to add the last line to your config file.
+You only need to add the last line to your config file.

-Restart EFB.
+* Restart EFB.